thumbliner/thumbliner/loop.md

 ---

-> “My poor niece never uses one word where 20 will do.”<br>
+> “My poor niece never uses one word where twenty will do.”<br>
 > — Darling Granny (Lady Grantham), Downton Abbey

 ---